 The most common workplace injuries are caused by overexertion, for example when lifting heavy items.
 Slipping and tripping are also common occurrences, especially when it is raining outside and staff enter a building with wet footwear or when spills have not been dealt with promptly.

 Employees who work in elevated areas, such as on roofs or using ladders, are at increased risk of falling.
 Accidents may be due to a slip or using faulty equipment.
 These risks can be reduced by using personal protection equipment and through training.
 Falling objects can cause serious head injuries.
-Employees and bosses have a joint responsibility for keeping the workplace free from hazards.
+Employees and bosses have joint responsibility for keeping the workplace free from hazards.
 Staff should be issued with hard hats and encouraged to use these.

 Factories can be particularly dangerous environments.
-Clothing and fingers can easily become trapped in heavy machinery, with disastrous results leading to life changing injuries.
+Clothing and fingers can easily become trapped in heavy machinery, with disastrous results leading to life-changing injuries.
 These can be prevented by issuing protective equipment, training and enforcing safety procedures.

 Everyone at work has a responsibility to keep themselves and their colleagues safe.
-This includes having a tidy and well-organized working environment, sharing information and following set procedures.
+This includes having a tidy and well-organised working environment, sharing information and following set procedures.
 Employees need to plan tasks before making a start and should have access to suitable protective equipment such as hard hats.